Agency for Japanese brands launching in the US

 What this corridor does not include.

 No legal services.
 No Japanese kabushiki kaisha or godo kaisha formation, no METI or FSA filings, no Japan-US tax-treaty structuring, and no US entity formation.
 No L-1, E-2, EB-5, or O-1 visa work.
-No US tax structuring, transfer-pricing analysis, or double-tax-treaty review.
+No US tax structuring, transfer-pricing analysis, or double-tax-treaty analysis.
 No US banking introductions.
 No fiduciary services.
 No regulatory licensing.
 No IP filing.
 No contract drafting.
-No M&A advisory.
+No M&A transaction work.
 No recruiting.

 These belong with Japanese counsel who specialise in US entry, and with US counsel on the American side.
-The firm works inside the parameters they set.
-When a marketing decision carries legal or tax implications, the firm flags it and defers before execution.
+GMA works inside the parameters they set.
+When a marketing decision carries legal or tax implications, GMA flags it and defers before execution.

 Frequently asked.

 Tokyo runs on keiretsu provenance, consensus-built decisions, and a specification register that is engineered to avoid overclaim.
 American buyers filter on category anchor, outcome claim, and US peer set in the first scan.
-The Japanese restraint that signals seriousness at home reads to a US procurement reader, US co-investor, or US distributor as deference, technical-only positioning, or absence of commercial position.
-The firm does not change at the border.
-The reader does.
-The correction is register translation, not identity replacement.
+The Japanese restraint that signals seriousness at home lands with a US procurement buyer, US co-investor, or US distributor as deference, technical-only positioning, or absence of commercial position.
+GMA does not change at the border.
+The buyer does.
+The correction is buyer-language translation, not identity replacement.

 Industrials inside the keiretsu and Mitsubishi or Toyota supply-chain adjacency, technical B2B in semiconductor and precision electronics, medtech in the Olympus, Terumo, and Sysmex adjacency, cyber operators in the NEC, NTT, and Fujitsu adjacency, engineering-commercial firms, and zaibatsu-descendant family-office capital with US-bound holdings.
-The firm also works with Japanese operating-company US subsidiaries already running.
-Fit is confirmed in discovery, not in published sector lists.
+GMA also works with Japanese operating-company US subsidiaries already running.
+Fit is checked against the concrete US move, not published sector lists.

-No. Japanese kabushiki kaisha or godo kaisha formation, METI and FSA filings, Japan-US tax-treaty structuring, US LLC or C-corp formation, L-1, E-2, EB-5, and O-1 visa support, transfer pricing, US tax residency, and US banking introductions are handled by the principal's Japanese counsel and US counsel.
-The firm designs US marketing architecture inside the structure counsel has already put in place.
+No. Japanese kabushiki kaisha or godo kaisha formation, METI and FSA filings, Japan-US tax-treaty structuring, US LLC or C-corp formation, L-1, E-2, EB-5, and O-1 visa support, transfer pricing, US tax residency, and US banking introductions are handled by the owner's Japanese counsel and US counsel.
+GMA builds the US website, deck, proof, and follow-up around the legal and tax structure counsel already chose.

 As a structural advantage that has to be made visible in US terms.
-Japanese firms are often the largest in their global category and arrive in the US reading as small.
-Keiretsu provenance, supply-chain depth, and zaibatsu-descendant capital carry weight at home that is invisible to a US procurement reader without translation.
-The work is to anchor the US category, name the outcome, and place the firm against a US peer set the buyer already trusts, without flattening the Japanese provenance that earned the standing in the first place.
+Japanese firms are often the largest in their global category and arrive in the US evaluation as small.
+Keiretsu provenance, supply-chain depth, and zaibatsu-descendant capital carry weight at home that is invisible to a US procurement buyer without translation.
+The work is to anchor the US category, name the outcome, and place GMA against a US peer set the buyer already trusts, without flattening the Japanese provenance that earned the standing in the first place.

 Further on Tokyo and the US corridor.